istio-ecosystem/admiral/docs/Examples.md

 kubectl apply -f $ADMIRAL_HOME/yaml/gtp.yaml
 ```

-Now, when you re-run demo requests, you should see them all flowing to the us-west-2 cluster (cluster 1).
+Now, when you re-run demo requests, you should see them all being served from the us-west-2 cluster (cluster 1).

 ### Cleanup